nicktodd/spring-course/docs/spring-jpa.md

 ## Create the new DAO

-1. In your preferred IDE, open the CompactDiscDAOJavaConfigStarter project and create a new Java class called com.conygre.training.dao.jpa.spring.SpringJPACompactDiscDAO that implements the CompactDiscDAO interface.
+1. In your preferred IDE, open the `CompactDiscDAOJavaConfigStarter` project and create a new Java class called `com.conygre.training.dao.jpa.spring.SpringJPACompactDiscDAO` that implements the `CompactDiscDAO` interface.
 Implement empty versions of the various methods.

-2. Declare a reference of type EntityManager with the name em.
+2. Declare a reference of type `EntityManager` with the name `em`.

-3. Annotate the reference as a @PersistenceContext.
+3. Annotate the reference as a `@PersistenceContext`.
 This will allow Spring to inject it.

 4. Within each method, use the injected EntityManager to carry out the required function.
-For example, the getAllDiscs() method is shown below:
+For example, the `getAllDiscs()` method is shown below:

 ```
 	public Collection<CompactDisc> getAllDiscs() {